open-pioneer/trails-openlayers-base-packages/src/packages/authentication-keycloak/README.md

 ### Keycloak configuration properties

-To configure the 'authentication-keycloak' package, adjust these properties.
+To configure the `authentication-keycloak` package, adjust these properties.
 For more details on the configuration properties, please visit the official documentation [API Reference](https://www.keycloak.org/docs/latest/securing_apps/index.html#api-reference).

 | Property              |         Type          |                                                                                                           Description |                                                         Default |
 | --------------------- | :-------------------: | --------------------------------------------------------------------------------------------------------------------: | --------------------------------------------------------------: |